Fundamentals of Finance (Certificate)

 • Bachelor’s degree from an accredited institution with a minimum cumulative undergraduate grade-point average of 2.5 on a 4.0 scale (or equivalent)

-• Completion of MSF 501 and MSF 502 and MSF 503 OR equivalent as demonstrated by coursework in calculus, python programming, basic statistics and general finance.
+• Completion of MSF 501, MSF 502, MSF 503 OR the equivalent as demonstrated by coursework in calculus, Python programming, basic statistics and general finance

 Designed for Busy Professionals